philjaycee/ML---CAP430/README.md

 # Model Training
 During the training we using the VGG16 architecture based pre - trained model.
 VGG16 pretrained model classified around 1000 classes and changed the classifier layers into 3 classes ( Normal, Covid-19, Pneumonia).

+The technique used is transfer learning where a model trained on one task is repurposed for another task.

 ![image](https://user-images.githubusercontent.com/67178498/121296609-2828e200-c91b-11eb-9352-ac5a6b801137.png)